riordan/Logseq/pages/inq-warehouse.md

+-
 - We need to improve the data discovery experience in the inq-warehouse BigQuery project, as the current organization structure detracts from the intention of `inq-warehouse` being the gold standard for data work at The Inquirer.

-At the time of writing, there are 160 discrete tables in the `inq-warehouse.analytics` dataset, comprising all tables in (or previously in) our production DBT instance.
+  At the time of writing ( [[2022/04/12]] ), there are 160 discrete tables in the `inq-warehouse.analytics` dataset, comprising all tables in (or previously in) our production DBT instance.
+There are
 - inq-warehouse.analytics dataset:
   collapsed:: true
 	- tableId                      Type    Labels   Time Partitioning   Clustered Fields